-- 3. Final Monitoring Program.
-PRIOR TO THE ISSUANCE OF THECOASTAL DEVELOPMENT PERMIT, the applicant shall submit for review and written approval of the Executive Director, a final detailed monitoring program designed by a qualified wetland and/or upland biologist for monitoring of all wetland and upland mitigation and restoration sites.
-The monitoring program shall be prepared in consultation with the California Department of Fish and Game, and at a minimum include the following: - a.
+2. Final Monitoring Program.
+PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit for review and written approval of the Executive Director, a final detailed monitoring program, in substantial conformance with the Conceptual Wetland Creation Plan for the Los Peñasquitos Canyon Preserve by Dudek & Assoc. dated January 2004, designed by a qualified wetland and/or upland biologist for monitoring of all wetland and upland mitigation and restoration sites.
+The monitoring program shall be prepared in consultation with the California Department of Fish and Game, and at a minimum include the following:

+- a.
 Each mitigation and restoration site shall be surveyed monthly the first year after planting, six times in year two, and at least quarterly thereafter until performance standards have been met. - b.
 Mitigation areas will survive on natural conditions, other than weed control, for 3 years prior to final performance monitoring. - c.
 Provisions to ensure that each mitigation or restoration site will be remediated within 60 days of a determination by the permittee or the Executive Director that monitoring results indicate that the site does not meet the goals, objectives, and performance standards identified in the approved mitigation or restoration program. - d.
-Provisions for monitoring and remediation of each mitigation and restoration site in accordance with the approved final mitigation program for a period of 5 years.
+Provisions for monitoring and remediation of each mitigation and restoration site in accordance with the approved final mitigation program for a period of 5 years. - e.

-- e.
 Provisions for submission of an annual report of monitoring results to the Executive Director for the duration of the required monitoring period.
 Each report shall evaluate the status of the wetland mitigation or restoration project in relation to the performance standards. - f.
 Provisions for submission of a final monitoring report to the Executive Director that has been prepared by a qualified wetlands, and/or uplands biologist.
 The report must evaluate whether the mitigation and/or restoration site conforms to the goals, objectives, and performance standards set forth in the approved final mitigation program.